Essential Campfire Cooking Equipment Needed (printable checklist)

 If you become part of the RV camping community, you will soon learn that there is a cult following for Blackstone products.
 Bill and I are part of that cult.
 Kidding, not kidding.
 Their stuff is amazing.
-We love our Blackstone and wish that we had gotten the bigger griddle like the one shown below.
-Everyone that has seen our Blackstone has gone out and purchased their own.
-It folds down too for easy portability (although you will want a bag for it as well with handles).

 If you choose to do campfire cooking, you almost always will have access to a campfire grate in the fire ring at your site so you don't need your own.
 Call ahead and check though if that's your only method of cooking.